This article originally appeared on VICE News.

 “There’s a total disconnect between what is happening and being said out of Washington and even Tallahassee and what is happening in some of these communities right here,” he said.

-Part of the problem is the fact that experts like Anthony Fauci, the nation’s top infectious disease experts, are being sidelined.
+Part of the problem is the fact that experts like Dr. Anthony Fauci, the nation’s top infectious disease expert, are being sidelined.

 In fact, over the weekend the White House moved to actively undermine Fauci’s credibility by anonymously providing details to news outlets about statements the doctor had made early in the outbreak that they said were inaccurate.